Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Project-Shared-Notes/Readme.md

 - [x] Authentication
 - [x] Ability to share notes with a User
 - [x] Ability to share notes with multiple User
 - [x] Cache notes locally on device.
-When there is no internet connection, fetch from the cache. s
+When there is no internet connection, fetch from the cache.